mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

-Plasma grenades are rare among troops not equipped with battle dress or combat armor, but sometimes encountered as emergency weapons or extreme room- clearance devices.
+Plasma grenades are rare among troops not equipped with battle dress or combat armor, but sometimes encountered as emergency weapons or extreme room-clearance devices.
 The Smart-RAM grenade is designed to be launched by one soldier and designated or actively guided by another, though it can also be preprogramed to travel to selected detonation point.
 The grenade